This article contains one or more affiliate links. If you follow one of these links, and make a purchase, we receive a commission.

 Bloombox Club operates a plant subscription service that is ultra gift-friendly.
 Deliveries include a plant, ceramic pot and care guide, and can be purchased as a Classic, Classic Plus (large plants) or Special (small-batch plants) subscription package or as a one-off delivery.
 They are currently offering a 10% discount on the first two orders for subscribers.
-Alternatively, they are offering 25% off their plant gift bundles for a limited time.

 Books make an ideal lockdown gift as they can provide the essential escape from the monotonous routines of quarantine by transporting readers to far-off lands where exciting adventures and endearing characters await.
 Sending a book as a gift is a tricky game that can be hard to get right but taking inspiration from this year's major book awards and book award winners – like the Booker Prize, Women's Prize for Fiction and plenty more – is a great start.

 Dive into the longlists and shortlists packed full of the best books of 2019/20, or browse our guide to the best cookbooks to gift.
 For more inspiration there are plenty of book subscription boxes, or perhaps Abe Books' curated collections that highlight the best comic books, children's fiction, travel books and plenty more to help you choose the perfect gift.